-A Section 128 direction (The Independent Educational Provisions in England (prohibitions on Participation in Management) Regulations 2014) prohibits or restricts a person from taking part in the management of an independent school.
-A person who is prohibited, is unable to participate in any management of an independent school such as: a management position in an independent school, academy or free school as an employee; a trustee of an academy or free school trust; a governor or member of a proprietor body for an independent school; or a governor on any governing body in an independent school, academy or free school that retains or has been delegated any management responsibilities.
+A section 128 direction prohibits or restricts an unsuitable individual from participating in the management of an independent school.
+An individual who is subject to a section 128 direction is unable to:

+- take up a management position in an independent school, academy, or in a free school as an employee; - be a trustee of an academy or free school trust; a governor or member of a proprietor body of an independent school; or, - be a governor on any governing body in an independent school, academy or free school that retains or has been delegated nay management responsibilities.

 A check for a section 128 direction can be carried out using the Teacher Services' System.
 Where the person will be engaging in regulated activity, a DBS barred list check will also identify any section 128 direction.
 This applies to internal as well as external appointments.

-The School follows the guidance of KCSIE (Sept 2020) in relation to the following:
+The School follows the guidance of KCSIE (Sept 2021) in relation to the following: